arunkalher/DSA-Repo/Sorting/bitonic_sort/readme.md

 ### Basic idea is like merge sort,
 ### first sort left and right partitions
-### then merge them, merge will be called recursively by itself.
+### then merge them, merge will be called recursively by itself
 ### until merged array is completely sorted.

 ### here we are using only one processor and one thread.